History of Lavender - Part 1

 (Lavendula vera, D. C.; L. Angustifolia, Moench.; L. spica, Linn.)

 The lavender shrub is named from the Latin lavare, to wash because the ancient Romans and Carthaginians used lavender in their bath water as a perfume as well as for its therapeutic properties.
-Burnett, says of the ancients that they "employed the flowers and the leaves to aromatize their baths, and to give a sweet scent to the water in which they washed."
+Burnett put it more poetically – the ancients “employed the flowers and the leaves to aromatize their baths, and to give a sweet scent to the water in which they washed.”

-The Romans, however, called lavender Asarum.
+The Romans, had their own name for lavender – Asarum, essentially wild spikenard in English.
 That name evolved from their belief that the much-poisonous asp viper lived among lavender and that the plant must therefore be approached with great caution.

-In the 12th Century, in the North of England, a washerwoman was called Lavender due to the custom of scenting newly washed linen with the herb - it was believed that the herb would also keep the linens moth and insect-free.
-The practice is the origin of the colloquialism "to be laid up in lavender".
+In the 12th Century, in the North of England, washerwomen were called Lavenders due to the custom of scenting newly washed linen with the herb.
+Lavender was thought to keep the linens moth and insect-free.
+The practice is the origin of the colloquialism “to be laid up in lavender”.

-Further references are made to the presence of lavender in England in the 12th Century in Book of the Physicians of Myddvai" where it was referred to as 'Llafant' and in the Feate of Gardening where it was referred to as 'Lavyndull'.
+Further references are made to the presence of lavender in 12th Century England in the Book of the Physicians of Myddvai where it was referred to as ‘Llafant’ and in the Feate of Gardening where it was referred to as ‘Lavyndull’.

 Lavender has been cultivated in England since the mid-1500s and has been grown throughout the centuries since for commercial purposes.
-Many of our materials mention England, particularly Surrey, as a location most suitable for growing lavender.
-Several publications dating from the late 1800s mention that lavender oil from Britain could garner market prices as much as 4-6 times greater than the oil produced from plants grown in France and elsewhere on the continent.
-(Our sources disagree as to the price factor, but the essence is clear that the British oil was deemed far more desireable than that from lavender grown elsewhere.)
+Many of the reference materials used in writing our lavender history, mention England, particularly Surrey, as a location most suitable for growing lavender.
+Several publications on lavender history, dating from the late 1800s, mention that lavender oil from Britain could garner market prices as much as 4-6 times greater than the oil produced from plants grown in France and elsewhere on the continent.
+(Our sources disagree as to the price factor, but the essence is clear that the British oil was deemed far more desirable than oil from lavender grown elsewhere.)
+The English lavender varieties are said to produce the loveliest fragrance of all of the available varieties grown today.

-Queen Elizabeth I (1533 - 1603) was said to have been partial to a conserve made with lavender flowers.
-Queen Henrietta Maria (1609 - 1669), wife of Charles I, was partial to a tender white variety of lavender at a time when the herb was rarely grown for its appearance and only grown for it's medicinal and perfumery properties.
+Lavender was highly prized by English monarchs.
+Queen Elizabeth I (1533 – 1603) was said to have been partial to a conserve made with lavender flowers – lavender buds also make delightful lavender cookies.
+During a time that lavender was primarily grown for its medicinal and aromatic qualities, Queen Henrietta Maria (1609 – 1669), wife of Charles I, preferred a tender white variety of lavender for the beauty of the plant itself.
 Though by 1766, John Reid in The Scots Gardener discusses the merits of using lavender as an edging for large garden walks.

 In 17th Century Ireland, lavender was often used for lawns and was kept trimmed to a few inches tall through the use of a scythe.
 Sir Arthur Rawdon, famous for his gardens at Moira Castle in County Down was said to have a lawn of lavender that covered more than an acre back in 1683.
 Sadly, all that remains today of the gardens and castle are a few of the castle's foundations.